"Tema-Mpakadan Railway Line": Exclusive interior images of the new trains drop

-Exclusive Interior Images of the Newly Commissioned Trains for the Tema-Mpakadan Railway Line Drops
+Interior Images Of The Newly Commissioned Trains For The Tema-Mpakadan Railway Line Drop

 - President Akufo-Addo has officially opened the Tema-Mpakadan railway line to the public